-- Rinse, pet dry your chicken breasts with a kitchen paper and cut them lengthwise so that you have four schnitzel out of 2 chicken breasts.
+- Cut lengthwise so that you have four schnitzel out of 2 chicken breasts.
 Large chicken breasts tend to be a bit fat so cutting them lengthwise reduces the cooking time and the schnitzel will be better cooked.
-Sprinkle all the salt and pepper on both sides of each schnitzel and massage into the meat.

-- Prepare 3 plates, one with the flour, one with the beaten egg and the last with the breadcrumbs mixed with the sesame seeds.
+- Prepare 3 plates/bowls, one with the mixed flour+salt+pepper, one with the beaten egg and the last with the breadcrumbs mixed with the sesame seeds.

 - Coat one schnitzel at a time, first with the flour, then with the egg and at last with the breadcrumbs mixture.
 The schnitzel should be covered each time well with the flour first, then the egg and at last the breadcrumbs.

-- Add the 8 tablespoons of oil to a frying pan and heat up.
+- Add the oil to a frying pan and heat up.
 Once the oil is hot (but not too hot and smoking!) place 1-2 schnitzel at a time.
-Fry each schnitzel side for a few minutes or until golden brown.
+Fry each schnitzel side for a few minutes on medium heat, or until golden brown.

 - Serve hot with french fries or butter parsley potatoes and a dipping sauce of your choice.
 We usually serve Schnitzel in Austria with lingonberry jam and fragrant horseradish mustard paste.
 The Israeli version is served with Hummus, french fries and a small salad.

 Dear reader, how are you planning to serve the Chicken Schnitzel?